LinioPay/idle/README.md

 {
     "identifier": "simple", // This is the job type identifier for SimpleJob "parameters": {
-      "worker_identifier": "foo", // Same as FooWorker::IDENTIFIER, which is configured as a `supported` worker under SimpleJob
+      "simple_identifier": "foo", // Same as FooWorker::IDENTIFIER, which is configured as a `supported` worker under SimpleJob
       "color": "red" // A random parameter the worker may need to do its work }
 }